The effect of quantum memory on quantum speed limit time for CP-(in)divisible channels: Abstract

 \section{Abstract}

 Quantum speed limit time defines the limit on the minimum time required for a quantum system to evolve between two states.
 Investigation of bounds on speed limit time of quantum system under non-unitary evolution is of fundamental interest, as it reveals interesting connections to quantum (non-)Markovianity.
-Here, we discuss the characteristics of quantum speed limit time as a function of quantum memory, quantified as the deviation from temporal self-similarity of quantum dynamical maps for CP-divisible as well as indivisible maps.
-This provides an operational meaning to CP-divisible (non-)Markovianity.
+Here, we discuss the characteristics of quantum speed limit time as a function of quantum memory, quantified as the deviation from temporal self-similarity of quantum dynamical maps for CP-divisible as well as indivisible maps, and show that the presence of quantum memory can speed up quantum evolution.
+This demonstrates the enhancement of the speed of quantum evolution in the presence of quantum memory for a wider class of channels than indicated by the CP-indivisibility criterion.